profile-jumper/profile-jumper/README.md

 Hashtag **#ProfileJumper** with Thanks! (or any other choice words) and this would make me most happy & grateful.
 Knowing that someone else finds this useful is happiness squared.

-Profile Jumper! is made with love and it is I, who thanks you.

 ## Privacy
 Just a word on privacy, no personal data, links or anything else is captured or recorded.
 This too is confirmed on the Profile Jumper!
 Website and Chrome Web Store (see Privacy sections).